-Other packages can also function incorrectly (but may not necessarily display any error messages) if the locale name does not meet their expectations.
-In those cases, investigating how other Linux distributions support your locale might provide some useful information.
+Other packages may also function incorrectly (but will not necessarily display any error messages) if the locale name does not meet their expectations.
+In such cases, investigating how other Linux distributions support your locale might provide some useful information.

 Once the proper locale settings have been determined, create the /etc/profile file: